m-vokhm/Quadruple/README.md

 creating new object instances, which gives additional benefits on large amounts of data.

-The following digits were obtained on the same machine when calculating over 4,194,304 element arrays
+The following digits were obtained on the same machine when calculating on 4,194,304-element arrays

     Benchmark                        Mode  Cnt     Score     Error  Units  Q/BD Ratio
     ---------------------------------------------------------------------------------